19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 [31/2001]

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months or to both.
+(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,500 or to imprisonment for a term not exceeding 12 months or to both.

 [10/2010 wef 01/07/2010]

 [31/2001]

+(2A) The offence under subsection (2) shall be a seizable offence within the meaning of the Criminal Procedure Code (Cap.
+68).

+[10/2010 wef 01/07/2010]

 (3) In this section, “election survey” means an opinion survey of how electors will vote at an election or of the preferences of electors respecting any candidate or group of candidates or any political party or issue with which an identifiable candidate or group of candidates is associated at an election.